mmoskal/gitwed/README.md

     // this is your sendGrid Api KEY - you can get one from https://sendgrid.com/docs/ui/account-and-settings/api-keys/
     // Gitwed uses sendgrid `only` if no mailgunApiKey was provided "sendgridApiKey": "SG.XXXXX-...abcdf"
-    // list of email Recipients that gitwed is allowed to send emails to on `/api/send-email` "allowedEmailRecipients" : ["me@example.com"],
+    // list of email recipients that gitwed is allowed to send emails to on `/api/send-email` "allowedEmailRecipients" : ["me@example.com"],
     // if you want to generate map images in events, you need a key for Google Maps "gmapsKey": "ABcDe...FgHg",